 Students are able to obtain a 16-25 Railcard or a Disabled Persons Railcard if travelling regularly by train.
-For more information, please visit the college website or contact the Student Services Team.
+For more information, please contact the student services team.

-Students are encouraged to pack for themselves at the end of term.
-If there are specific items that you think your young person may need while at home, please ask care staff to remind them to put them in.
+Students are encouraged to pack for

+themselves at the end of term.
+If there are specific items that you think your young person may need while at home, please ask their support practitioner to remind them to pack them.